l-s-song/poker/README.md

 ```
 This will only allow apache to serve files needed to render the webpage, so that users cannot view the rest of the git repository.

+Make sure that your server is only accepting requests to port 80, and not port 8080.

 # Run
-To run the server, simple execute `./run_server.sh`
+To run the server, simply execute `./run_server.sh`